eyedeekay/torrent-the-things-collection/README.md

 # torrent-the-things-collection

-A collection of shell scripts that can be used to create web-seeded torrents of various types of http/s downloads.
+This is a place where I'm sort of holistially growing a set of scripts for turning http/s downloads of various kinds into peer-to-peer downloads.
+Right now it uses youtube-dl to generate web-seeded torrents of youtube videos, but eventually it will do more.